pshihn/puppet-canvas/README.md

 ## Usage

-Following example shows how to draw a house
+Following example draws a house and grabs the data url of the image.

 ```javascript
 import { createCanvas, close } from './puppet-canvas';